 Yes, you can plan a route with multiple stops on Google Maps.
 However, route planning shouldn’t be confused with route optimization.

-Google Maps gives you the fastest routes to each stop, but it won’t give you the most optimized routes.
+Google Maps gives you the fastest routes to each stop but won’t the most optimized routes.

-An app with route optimization features is highly recommended for those running an entire fleet of drivers.
+An app with route optimization features is highly recommended for those running a fleet of drivers.

 On the other hand, software specializing in route optimization uses algorithms to identify the best route with multiple stops.

 A highly optimized route plan takes time windows, order of priority, driver schedules, and many other factors into consideration, which is highly useful in fleet management.

 Route planning and optimization involve mapping out the most efficient route.
 As a result, the optimized routes can help reduce fuel costs, ensure customer satisfaction, and improve overall efficiency in your business operations.

 When Should You Use An Alternative To Google Maps?